-- stage A – fewer than 3 groups of enlarged lymph nodes (lymphadenopathy) and a high white blood cell count
+- stage A – you have fewer than 3 groups of swollen (enlarged) lymph nodes

-- stage B – more than 3 groups of enlarged lymph nodes and a high white blood cell count
+- stage B – you have 3 or more groups of enlarged lymph nodes

 - stage A, the only symptom you are likely to have is enlarged lymph nodes